Child Safety Signals — Setup & FAQ

 Disclaimer: We cannot be responsible for delays, interruptions, or lost data caused by weak signals, provider outages, or devices being offline.

-Who should use Web Watch?
+Who should use Child Safety Signals?

 - Adult children supporting a senior parent who lives alone.